jparker15/projects/firstAPIs/singleFiles/README.md

 2XHR.html -
     Second use of XHR appends username, GITHUB link, & a button with onclick (console log more User info) to DOM for each user object in array

+firstPostReq -
+    first user of XHR "POST" request method
+    POST is used to send data to a server to create/update a resource.

+        xhr.setRequestHeader('Content-Type', 'application/JSON')

+        //objects must be stringified to pass through HTTP/ the internet

+            let postObj = JSON.stringify(object made from user input of form)

+        xhr.send(request body)